Chutia kingdom: Shan incursions (14th century)

-With Ahoms and Bhuyans (14th century)
+With Ahoms (14th century)

+The Buranji contains an earlier tradition of contact between Sukaphaa's migrating group and local communities, including the Chutias.
+In this account, the migrating group captured villages during its movement into Assam, and among the people taken along the way were Chutias, Morans and Barahis, who were then assigned names according to the tasks they performed.

 The earliest mention of a Chutia king is found in the Buranjis that describe a friendly contact during the reign of Sutuphaa (1369–1379), in which the Ahom king was killed.
-To avenge the death the next Ahom ruler Tyaokhamti (1380–1387) led an expedition against the Chutiya kingdom but returned with no success.
-During the same era (late 14th century) Gadadhara, the younger brother of Rajadhara and a descendent of Candivara in order to expand his influence collected a large army at Borduwa and attacked the Chutiyas and Khamtis but was held captive, he was later set free and had to settle at Makhibaha (in present-day Nalbari district).
+The Satsari Buranji states that the Ahoms maintained cordial relations with the Chutia kingdom from the time of Sukapha’s sons until Sutuphaa’s death.
+Saikia (1997) argues that, facing political opposition from the Kacharis, the Ahoms in the early days, sought friendship with the Chutias, whose established royal court and commercial links with neighbouring regions made them an attractive ally.
+However, Sutuphaa’s death led to the failure of this early effort and contributed to a change in the Ahom attitude towards the Chutias.
+To avenge the death, the next Ahom ruler Tyaokhamti (1380–1387) led an expedition against the Chutia kingdom but returned with no success.

 Chutia-Ahom conflicts (1512–1523)

-Suhungmung, the Ahom king, followed an expansionist policy and annexed Habung and Panbari in either 1510 or 1512, which, according to Swarnalata Baruah, was ruled by Bhuyans while according to Amalendu Guha, it was a Chutia dependency.
+Suhungmung, the Ahom king, followed an expansionist policy and annexed Panbari of Habung in 1512, which, according to Amalendu Guha, was a Chutia dependency.
 In 1513 a border conflict triggered the Chutia king Dhirnarayan to advance to Dikhowmukh and build a stockade of banana trees (Posola-garh).
 This fort was attacked by a force led by the Ahom king himself leading to a rout of the Chutia soldiers.
-This was followed by the Ahoms erecting a fort at Mungkhrang, which fell within the Chutia territory.
+This was followed by the Ahoms erecting a fort at Mungkhrang (located at the mouth of the Dihing river), which fell within the Chutia territory.

-In 1520 the Chutias attacked the Ahom fort Mungkhrang twice and in the second killed the commander and occupied it, but the Ahoms, led by Phrasengmung and King-lung attacked it by land and water and recovered it soon and erected an offensive fort on the banks of the Dibru River.
+In 1520, the Chutias attacked the Ahom fort Mungkhrang twice and in the second killed the commander and occupied it.
+Towards the end of 1522, the Ahoms, led by Phrasengmung Borgohain and King-lung Buragohain attacked it by land and water, recovered it and erected an offensive fort on the banks of the Dibru River.
 In 1523 the Chutia king attacked the fort at Dibru but was routed.
-The Ahom king with the assistance of the Bhuyans hotly pursued the retreating Chutia king who sued for peace.
+The Ahom king hotly pursued the retreating Chutia king who sued for peace.
 The peace overtures failed and the king finally fell to Ahom forces, bringing an end to the Chutia kingdom.
-Though some late spurious manuscripts mention the fallen king as Nitipal (or Chandranarayan) the extant records from the Buranjis such as the Ahom Buranji and the Deodhai Ahom Buranji do not mention him; rather they mention that the king (Dhirnarayan) and the prince (Sadhaknarayan) were killed.
-As a reward for the assistance, the Ahom king settled this Bhuyans in Kalabari, Gohpur, Kalangpur and Narayanpur as tributary feudal lords.
+Though some late spurious manuscripts mention the fallen king as Nitipal (or Chandranarayan) the extant records from the Buranjis such as the Ahom Buranji and the Deodhai Ahom Buranji do not mention him; rather they mention that the king and his son were killed.
+S. L. Baruah interprets these passages as referring to Dhirnarayan and his son.
+Nagendra Nath Acharyya, combining the chronicle traditions, instead describes Dhirnarayan and his son-in-law Nityapal as having been killed in the final battle and Sadhak Narayan, Dhirnarayan's young son, as having survived.